Best Forced Reset Triggers & Super Safeties 2026: Buyer's Guide

 Our Recommendation

-For most AR-15 shooters buying their first forced reset system, the Partisan Disruptor at $299 offers the best combination of price, reliability, and installation ease.
-If you own multiple platforms or already run a premium trigger like a Geissele SSA-E, the AS Designs Arc Fire at $250 is the smarter choice since it works across your entire collection while preserving your existing trigger investment.
+For most AR-15 shooters buying their first forced reset system, the Triggered Company Disruptor at $299.99 offers the best combination of price, reliability, and installation ease, with the $324.99 ambi variant available if you need an ambidextrous selector.
+If you want a cleaner semi-mode pull, the new $349.99 LAT trigger is the Triggered Company upgrade.
+If you own multiple platforms or already run a premium trigger like a Geissele SSA-E, the AS Designs Arc-Fire V2 at $249.99is the smarter choice.
+Now shipping since April 15, 2026, it works across 10+ platforms including HK MR556/MR762 and B&T systems while preserving your existing trigger investment.

 Partisan Triggers Disruptor FRT